coinevo/evo/README.md

 What is Coinevo?
 -------------

-Coinevo is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
+Coinevo is a decentralized blockchain project forked from qtum which is built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
 It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with Coinevo's Bitcoin-like UTXO blockchain.
-For more general information about Coinevo as well as links to join our community, go to https://qtum.org
+For more general information about Coinevo as well as links to join our community, go to https://coinevo.tech

 Welcome to the Coinevo Ignition Main Network.
 This is the main network where the tokens hold value and should be guarded very carefully.
 If you are testing the network, or developing unstable software on Coinevo, we highly recommend using either testnet or regtest mode.